dontworryjohn/aws-bootcamp-cruddur-2023/journal/week8.md

 **Note**
 - Before deploying, CDK launch a synth to check if the code is correct.

-- If you rename a bucket and deploy the entire stack, this wont affect the changes. you need to destroy the entire stack and relaunch using the following command
+- If you rename a bucket and deploy the entire stack, this wont affect the changes. you need to destroy the entire stack and relaunch using the following command:
 ```
 cdk destroy
 ```